You are here: Website creation > Web Design

 Process / Steps:

-- Implementing minor adjustments
+- Making minor adjustments

-- Final prototype for handoff
+- Completed prototype for handover

 - Ensuring consistency across all pages